How do you create a ribosomal frameshift in a CDS?

 In Sequence view, navigate to the segment boundary (marked by a vertical line) to view the resulting translation across the boundary.

-In the above example, the third nucleotide (C) of the Asparagine codon (Asn, AAC) is also the first nucleotide of the Arginine codon (Arg, CGG).
+In the above example, the third nucleotide (T) of the phenylalanine codon (Phe, TTT) is also the first nucleotide of the Cysteine codon (Cys, TGC).
 SnapGene correctly translates this -1 slippage.

 Add a ribosomal_slippage Qualifier to the CDS Feature (optional)